 Step#4 Location part 2 – Potted tomato plants require a steady amount of water so if possible locate your planters close to a water supply or at least close enough that a hose will reach.
 Remember, with containers, you will be watering much more frequently than an in-ground garden.
 Be sure to set things up so this daily chore is a bit easier to do.

-Step#5 Support – Ad your support such as a tomato cage right away.
+Step#5 Support – Add your support such as a tomato cage right away.
 Doing so later risks disturbing the root system and/or damaging the plant.
 As the plant grows you will want to guide branches through the cage so it is well supported as the fruit begins to form.

-Step#6 Planting – Remember to dig a hole deep enough that it will cover ⅔ of the stem.
+Step#6 Planting – Be sure to dig a hole deep enough that it will cover ⅔ of the plant’s stem.
 This will help to encourage more root growth and result in a more sturdy plant.
 I tend to forget that the health of the plant is all about the roots.
 The more care you take now, the better your harvest will be later.

 Step#9 Water – Adding enough water is the secret sauce to a healthy harvest.
 One of the drawbacks of growing your tomatoes in pots is you will need to water more often.
 Unfortunately, there is a fine line between enough water and too much.
-To be sure you are giving the right amount use the high tech finger test.
+To be sure you are giving the right amount, I like to apply the high tech finger test.
 Simply stick your finger down into the soil and if the top 1 inch or so is dry, it’s time to give your plant a drink.

 Bottom line.
 Watering is the key to a healthy strong and abundant tomato plant.
 You want to keep the soil in your pots consistently moist – not wet, but damp.
 Get your FREE watering guide to ensure you are always giving the correct amount at the most crucial time.